LavanyaBhat30/Git-Repo-Jan-2023/README.md

 # Git-Repo-Jan-2023
 Sample test repo
-Simpe Git Repostory For Practice
+Simpel Git Repostory For Practice
+First Task is to create a repository and push your code on it.